dmorton63/QARMA/docs/QUICKSTART.md

 A: Check for ID collisions in boot messages

 **Q: OS won't boot?**
-A: Check that quantum_os.iso was built successfully: `ls -lh build/quantum_os.iso`
+A: Check that qarma.iso was built successfully: `ls -lh build/qarma.iso`

 ### Documentation